Pandan Indah LRT station

-Pandan Indah LRT station is a Malaysian low-rise light rapid transit (LRT) station situated near and named after Pandan Indah, in Ampang Jaya, Selangor.
-The station of the LRT Ampang Line (formerly known as STAR Line), was opened on 16 December 1996, as part of the first phase of the STAR system's operations, alongside 13 adjoining stations along the - route.
+Pandan Indah LRT station is a Malaysian low-rise light rapid transit (LRT) station situated near and named after Pandan Indah, in Ampang, Selangor.
+The station, served by the LRT Ampang Line (formerly known as STAR LRT Line), was opened on 16 December 1996, as part of the first phase of the STAR LRT system's operations, alongside 13 adjoining stations along the - route.

-The station shares a similar name with the neighbouring Pandan Jaya station 1 kilometre southwest.
+The station shares a similar name with the neighbouring station 1 kilometre southwest.

 The station is planned as a future interchange with the upcoming MRT Circle Line of the KVMRT project.